lukasaq/hack-class/m6-m10_testreview.md

 event logs use find and filter

-uac look at it and teel about it m9 l4
+uac look at it and teel about it open user account controllsm9 l4

  bcdeditm7 l4